hurryabit/qanban/README.md

 A case study about a distributed kanban board.

 The system consists of two components:
-- `qanban-router`: A very simplistic message queue that routes messages between the participants of a _qanban_ network and buffers message while participants are offline.
+- `qured-router`: A very simplistic message queue that routes messages between the participants of a _qanban_ network and buffers message while participants are offline.
 - `qanban-node`: A participant node of the _qanban_ network.
 Each node